 What is it?

-Jasmine is a fragrance used in a variety of products such as personal care product, flavorings, and essential oils in perfumes.
+Jasmine is a fragrance used in a variety of products such as personal care product, flavorings, essential oils, and perfumes.

 How can I avoid it?